Science Together 2024–2025

 Project: Moving Music

-The team are assessing the value and impact of Sound Resource's Moving Music concerts for people with dementia and their carers.
-This includes an assessment of the cost effectiveness and social value of the concerts, mapping data looking at aspects such as where people come from and the location of complementary provision and using Storytelling evaluation approaches to provide qualitative insights.
+The team assessed the value and impact of Sound Resource's Moving Music concerts for people with dementia and their carers.
+This included an assessment of the cost effectiveness and social value of the concerts with Orchestras Live, mapping data looking at aspects such as where people come from and the location of complementary provision and using Storytelling evaluation to provide qualitative insights.
+They held a writing session to plan and produce a final report that brought together the outcomes of all the evaluation strands, with clear and accessible creative communication of their findings.